CamFlow/documentation/docs/installation.md

 The kernel configuration derives from the configuration currently present on the system where you run the build.
 Early in the build process you will be presented with a GUI to customise the kernel configuration.
 If you are not sure what to do, do not modify the configuration.

+**Note:** configuration options need to be carefully considered in resource constrained enviornment.

 For the installation process to take effect you need to reboot the machine.

 ``` BASH